 Nymphaio is a beautiful village located just outside Florina in West Macedonia, Greece.
-It has been often included on lists of the “Ten Most Beautiful Villages of Europe” in travel guides.
+It has often been included on lists of the “Ten Most Beautiful Villages of Europe” in travel guides.

-It has also won UNESCO’s “Melina Mercouri International Prize” for its excellent management of the area’s cultural heritage and the surrounding natural environment.
+It has also won UNESCO’s “Melina Mercouri International Prize” for its excellent management of the area’s cultural heritage and surrounding natural environment.

 Nymphaio, which lies at an altitude of 1,360 meters (4,462 feet) is nestled along the slopes of Mt.
 Verno (also known as Mt.
 Vitsi), surrounded by dense forests.

-Its unique architecture, impressive mansions made of stone, stone-paved streets and the incredible natural beauty of the surrounding area captivate all visitors to Nymphaio.
+Its unique architecture, impressive mansions made of stone, stone-paved streets, and the incredible natural beauty of the surrounding area captivate all visitors to Nymphaio.

 The village has thankfully been able to maintain its original character, as all new buildings must strictly follow traditional forms of architecture.

-Vlach nomads were the first people recorded to have settled here, in the early 1300s, and the town was formerly known as Niviesta or Nevesta all the way up to 1929.
+Vlach nomads were the first people recorded to have settled here in the early 1300s, and the town was formerly known as Niviesta or Nevesta all the way up to 1929.